Maritime Washington National Heritage Area

 Stay in the loop!

 As the local coordinating entity, the Washington Trust is looking forward to putting together the management plan for the newly designated National Heritage Area.
 Over the next few years, we will be working with a variety of stakeholders to develop that plan to create a vibrant heritage area.
 Following approval of this plan by the NPS, we will be off and running, highlighting the stories, resources and individuals that make our state’s maritime heritage so compelling.
-If you’d like to stay up-to-date on Maritime Heritage Area developments, please join our email list!
+If you’d like to stay up-to-date on Maritime Washington National Heritage Area (MW-NHA) developments, please join our email list!

 National Heritage Area designation follows a two-step process: completion of a feasibility study (rather than an application) and introduction of authorizing legislation in the U.S. Congress.
 Broadly, these evaluation criteria relate to the following questions: